ISAITB/docs-itb-ta/source/exportimport/index.rst

 These options are specifically:

-* **Create new data found in the archive:** This will flag for creation all data that exists only in the archive and not the target test bed instance.
+* **Create new data found in the archive:** This will flag for creation all data that exists only in the archive and not the target Test Bed instance.
-* **Delete unmatched existing data:** This will flag for deletion all data that is found in the target test bed instance for which there is no match within the data archive.
+* **Delete unmatched existing data:** This will flag for deletion all data that is found in the target Test Bed instance for which there is no match within the data archive.
-* **Update matched data:** This will flag for update all data that exists both in the data archive and the target test bed instance.
+* **Update matched data:** This will flag for update all data that exists both in the data archive and the target Test Bed instance.

-These options refer to the matching between data that exists within the archive and the target test bed instance.
+These options refer to the matching between data that exists within the archive and the target Test Bed instance.
 This matching is based on information such as names (e.g. a specification's short name) which should be sufficient to identify it although not always guaranteed to be unique.
 For example, a specification's actors always have a unique identifier, whereas there can be no guarantee on the name of an organisation.
 Although duplicate information is not typical, community administrators are advised to always :ref:`review<exportimport__import_step2>`